 - Bone broth – I prefer to use bone broth in this soup as it adds a richness and boost of protein but you could also use regular broth and/or homemade broth if you prefer.

-- Dumplings – You have a lot of options when it comes to the dumplings (or potstickers!).
-I prefer smaller dumplings that will fit on a spoon so they are easier to eat and you can choose whatever variety you like with whatever filling sounds good.
-(Trader Joe’s mini chicken wontons are perfect!)
+- Dumplingsย – You have a lot of options when it comes to theย dumplingsย (or potstickers!).
+I prefer smallerย dumplingsย that will fit on a spoon so they are easier to eat.
+I typically use chicken, but you can choose whatever variety you like.
+(Trader Joe’s mini chickenย wontonsย and big bags of Bibigo wontons at Costco are both perfect!)

 - Spinach – Look for baby spinach which can have smaller, more tender leaves.
-If you don’t like a big bite of spinach, roughly chop before stirring into soup.
+If you don’t like a big bite of spinach, roughly chop it before stirring into soup.
 (I like to also take off some of the stems when it’s easy, not trying to get them all!)
-Baby bok choy is also fantastic in a soup like this, but will take a little longer to cook.

 - Saute aromatics.
-Heat sesame oil in a large pot or dutch oven over medium heat and add ginger and white part of green onions.
+Heat sesame oil in a large pot or Dutch oven over medium heat and add ginger and the white part of green onions.
 Sizzle, stirring frequently, until fragrant, about 30-60 seconds.

 - Cook dumplings.
-Carefully add the potstickers in soup mixture and cook for about 2 minutes, or according to package instructions.
+Carefully add the potstickers to the soup mixture and cook for about 2 minutes, or according to package instructions.

 No, as written this dumpling soup is not vegan.
 If you want to make a vegan and vegetarian option, swap out the bone broth for a vegetable broth and use vegetarian soup dumplings instead of chicken or pork dumplings.